evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

     schedules a build older than this number of days.
 -   Variant and task regexes: Trigger based on these variants (if build-level) or variants and tasks (if task-level) completing.
--   Definition file: The path to the downstream project's config file.
-    This may be the same as the main project configuration file but does not have to be.
 -   Alias: Run a subset of tasks by specifying an alias.
 Otherwise, all tasks run.
 -   Unschedule Downstream Versions: If toggled, all tasks in the triggered